Philodendron bipinnatifidum: Taxonomy

 Heinrich Wilhelm Schott (1794–1865), one of the earliest botanists who studied the family Araceae, made extensive studies of philodendrons.
 The names Philodendron bipinnatifidum and Philodendron selloanum were accepted as two separate species in the past.
 However, recent studies focused on the sexual characteristics suggest that they are multiform of the same species.
 Botanist Simon Mayo documented that these were names of the same plant species that exhibited slight anatomical differences.
 Since the name Philodendron bipinnatifidum was the first of the two to be published in the literatures, it was accepted as the scientific name.

 P. bipinnatifidum was placed in subgenus Meconostigma.
 In 2018 it was proposed that this subgenus be recognized as a separate genus, Thaumatophyllum.
 As of October 2025, Plants of the World Online and other taxonomic databases did not accept Thaumatophyllum, treating it as a synonym of Philodendron.

 Cultivation

 P. bipinnatifidum is cultivated as a landscape plant in many tropical, subtropical and warm temperate countries including the Philippines, throughout Australia, the gulf coast and east coast of the United States, including Florida and California, and in South Africa and northern New Zealand.
 It is grown as a houseplant in cool temperate regions.
 It has gained the Royal Horticultural Society's Award of Garden Merit.
+Certain selections have successfully overwintered in climates as cold as Raleigh, North Carolina, at Juniper Level Botanic Garden.